-Setting the table is always the highlight of a holiday for me.
-I know that this makes me weird but I see it as an excuse to use beautiful things I have inherited or I have collected.
-After all, what good is having beautiful things if you never use them?
+Easter is one of my favorite time of the year.
+I love the pastel colors, the egg hunts, getting dressed up in your Sunday best, and that magic feeling that comes during Spring.
+Decorating and setting the table is always a highlight of a holiday for me.
 There is something unique about having a beautiful table for a holiday.
 In our society, where being casual is the norm, there is something elegant and almost unexpected about a formally a set table.
-Having the table prettily set for a holiday sends a clear, unspoken message to your guests that they are important.
+Having the table prettily set for a holiday sends a clear, unspoken message to your guests that they are important!
 It also invites them to slow down and take note of the details that you have so thoughtfully incorporated.

 1. Make it fun.